 North of Newgate and south of Gold Creek Bay, this is a popular Crown land camping area due to its aesthetic quality, nice beaches and water access.
-The area is identified as a "Sensitive Area" under the Strategy as it contains very high ecological, shoreline, archaeological and cultural values.
-To maintain these values, off road vehicle use is not permitted at or near the camping areas.
+The area is designated as a "Sensitive Area" under the Strategy as it contains very high ecological, shoreline, archaeological and cultural values.
+To maintain these values, off road vehicle use would not be permitted at or near the designated camping areas.
 Access roads into this area are very poor; a four-wheel drive vehicle is mandatory.

-Sharptail contains three undeveloped camping areas.
-About ten camping units could be accommodated at each area, for a total of approximately 30 camping units.
+Little Hawaii contains 3 dispersed camping sites.
+About ten camping units could be accommodated at each site, for a total of approximately 30 camping units.